smartlegionlab/github_repos_backup_tools/README.md

-# GitHub Repositories Backup Tool <sup>v0.4.2</sup>
+# GitHub Repositories Backup Tool <sup>v0.5.1</sup>

 ---

-> An application for creating backup copies of repositories and GitHub (including private ones).
+> An application for automatic cloning of GitHub repositories (including private ones).

-- Cloning repositories, including closed ones.
-(Automatic/Manual).
+- Cloning repositories, including private ones.
-- Cloning gists, including closed ones.
-(Automatic/Manual).
+- Cloning gist, including private ones.
-- Creating an archive of the main folder with cloned repositories and gists (Automatic/Manual).
+- Creating an archive of the main folder with cloned repositories and gist.
-- Launch in "Menu mode"/"Launch in console with additional parameters".

 The folder and archive with cloned repositories are stored in your home directory.